Quick reference guide

-Ovarian cancer can be difficult to detect and diagnose because its signs and symptoms can indicate other more common and less serious conditions, such as Irritable Bowel Syndrome (IBS).
-However, the three most common symptoms of ovarian cancer are;
+Ovarian cancer can be hard to detect and diagnose because its signs and symptoms can indicate other more common and less serious conditions.
+The three most common symptoms of ovarian cancer are:

 Some women may also experience;